yuliya-polyakova/autotesting-template/cv/poliakova_en.md

 <br>
 Responsibilities:

-- Tested a desktop application;
+- Tested a desktop application
-- Tested warehouse inventory accounting system;
+- Tested warehouse inventory accounting system
-- Verified compliance with the requirements stated for the product and the functionality actually implemented;
+- Verified compliance with the requirements stated for the product and the functionality actually implemented
-- Performed user interface testing;
+- Performed user interface testing
-- Tested new functionality;
+- Tested new functionality
-- Performed regression, positive and negative testing;
+- Performed regression, positive and negative testing

 ---